hxlnt/nobadmemories.com/blog/2023/05/a-casio-loopy-eurorack-module.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0D3couFDPUI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Read on to learn how I wrote custom firmware for this and other video-game inspired samplers.
-(And if you have a BAD IDEA #1800-CALL-YER-MUM module at home, you can <a href="https://github.com/hxlnt/1800" target="_blank">grab these firmwares on GitHub</a> for your own use.)
+(And if you have a BAD IDEA #1800-CALL-YER-MUM module at home, you can <a href="https://github.com/hxlnt/1800" target="_blank">grab this firmware on GitHub</a> for your own use.)

 </div>
     <div class="col-md-4">